GuidoSalza/guidosalza.github.io/_pages/publications.md

 ---
 ### In peer reviewed journals:

+Salza, G., & Samuel, R. (2025).
+Digital engagement and youth: A scoping review of opportunities, risks, and the role of socioeconomic resources.
+Information, Communication and Society, accepted for publication.
+10.1080/1369118X.2025.2574297.

 Fernandez-Urbano, R., Salza, G. & Samuel, R. Subjective School Experience and Well-Being during the COVID-19 Pandemic.
 J Happiness Stud 26, 14 (2025).

 Contini, D., & Salza, G. (2024).
 Children left behind.
 New evidence on the (adverse) impact of grade retention on educational careers.
 European Sociological Review, jcae014.